-The main advantage in using square/rectangular filters is that the GND filters, a ‘must have’ in landscape photography, are available mostly in this format (although some threaded round GND filters exist, their clear/dark transition is always placed in the middle of the frame).
+The main advantage in using square/rectangular filters is that GND filters, a ‘must have’ in landscape photography, are available mostly in this format.
+Although some threaded round GND filters exist, their clear/dark transition is always placed in the middle of the frame.

-These also make it easy and cheap to work with lenses having different diameters.
+These also make it easy and cheap to work with lenses with different diameters.

-Threaded round filters are less prone to light leaks when doing daytime long exposures and are lighter, which is particularly important if you want attach a filter to a compact camera with retractable lens, such as the Sony RX100 cameras.
+Threaded round filters are less prone to light leaks when doing daytime long exposures and are lighter.
+This is particularly important if you want to attach a filter to a compact camera with a retractable lens, such as the Sony RX100 cameras.

 Buying Your Filters: The Good Brands

-Filters can be made of different materials, from simple glass to resin and optical glass with anti-reflective coating, which are the most expensive and, in theory, those that introduce less colour cast and other artefacts.
+Filters can be made of different materials, from simple glass to resin and optical glass with anti-reflective coating.
+These are the most expensive.
+In theory, they also introduce less colour cast and other artefacts.

-I advise against using low-quality filters as they will surely decrease image quality and defeat the purpose of buying expensive, pro-grade, lenses.
+I advise against using low-quality filters.
+These will surely decrease image quality and defeat the purpose of buying expensive, pro-grade, lenses.

-Note that not all brands offer both threaded round filters and square/rectangular filters, so do your research to buy what fits best your needs.
+Note that not all brands offer both threaded round filters and square/rectangular filters.
+Do your research before you buy to see what fits your needs best.

-A good starter kit for landscape photography can be quite pricey but you’ll likely be using them for life, so if you are an avid landscape photographer consider making the investment, rather than wasting money on cheap filters.
+A good starter kit for landscape photography can be quite pricey but you’ll likely be using them for life.
+If you are an avid landscape photographer consider making the investment, rather than wasting money on cheap filters.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here. —Ed.]